 Looking for a perfect day trip from Calgary?
 We’ve got you covered.
-Choose from our recommendations of 15 best hikes near Calgary to get your daily does of the mountains.
+Choose from our recommendations of the 15 best hikes near Calgary to get your daily dose of the mountains.

-Whether you only want to drive half an hour or don’t mind waking up early and drive further to the beautiful national parks, everyone will find something for their current hiking mood.
+Whether you only want to drive half an hour or don’t mind waking up early and driving further to the beautiful national parks, everyone will find something for their current hiking mood.

 This post includes: